Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 ## turn on interpolation

 Now as we have identified the missing data point, let´s turn on interpolation to construct this point.
 As mentioned above, you can turn on interpolation on the variable of the data type.
-Take care that it also does not work for every aggregation type.
+Take care that it does not work for every aggregation type.
 I just updated my temperature variable inside the json object

 ```JSON
         "Temperature": {